AmirhosseinOlyaei/logseq/pages/Project - f23c1-google-converter.md

 - Algorithms:
 	- Design a set of instructions to solve a problem
 		- >1.
 Get data from the user
-		  2. When I get the data, to convert to F
+		  2. When I get the data? to convert to F
 		  3. [?]
 What data from the user
 		  4. [?]
 What sort of formula?
 		  5. Show the user the result